Injury Prevention Augusta, MO

 Injury Prevention for Older Augusta, MO Adults

-Falls in adults over 65 accounted for more than 3 million emergency room admissions and over 34,000 deaths.
-Studies show that physical activity is a great method for preventing falls.
-Other conditions like arthritis that accumulate over time can be effectively managed with physical therapy exercises that keep your soft tissue and joints healthy.
-While the physical demands for older adults may not be as high as an athlete, healthy strength, balance, flexibility, and correct posture can greatly aid in injury prevention.
+Falls in the elderly accounted for over 3 million urgent care admissions and more than 34,000 fatalities.
+Research demonstrates that being physical active can go a long way in reducing the risk of falls.
+Other conditions like arthritis that are wear and tear injuries can be effectively managed with physical therapy exercises that keep your soft tissue and joints healthy.
+While older adults typically do not exert themselves as much as an athlete does, appropriate strength, stability, flexibility, and proper posture are great agents in injury prevention.

 Other services we offer in Augusta, MO include: